Bed Sheets

 1. Silky Smooth

-Due to the structure of TENCEL™ Lyocell fiber, it feels exceptionally silky and smooth on the skin.
-Longer fibers are also used for weaving the sheets, which results in a smoother surface that ideal for those with sensitive or easily irritated skin.
+Due to the structure of TENCEL™ Lyocell fibre, it feels exceptionally silky and smooth on the skin.
+Longer fibre are also used for weaving the sheets, which results in a smoother surface that ideal for those with sensitive or easily irritated skin.
 TENCEL™ is often considered as an eco-friendly alternative to silk because it provides a similar comfortable feel and luxurious look silk offers.

 2. Moisture-Wicking Properties